FCCPC accuses Google of shielding illegal online loan sharks

 By Yinka Kolawole

-The Federal Competition and Consumer Protection Commission (FCCPC) has indicted Google for obstructing efforts aimed at tracing the owners of illegal online money lenders engaged in consumer rights violations in Nigeria.
+The Federal Competition and Consumer Protection Commission (FCCPC) has said that Google was obstructing its efforts aimed at tracing the owners of illegal online money lending services engaged in consumer rights violations in Nigeria.

 The Executive Vice Chairman/Chief Executive Officer, FCCPC, Mr Babtunde Irukera, made the allegation at a collaborative engagement with the media in Lagos.